-The following evaluation is provided in accordance with Section 404(b)(1) of the Federal Water Pollution Control Act Amendments of 1972 (Public Law 92-500) as amended by the Clean Water Act of 1977 (Public Law 95-217).
-The intent of this document is to state and evaluate information regarding the effects of the discharge of dredged or fill material into waters of the United States.
-As a result, this analysis is not meant to stand-alone and relies heavily upon information provided in the Draft Supplemental Environmental Impact Statement/ Environmental Impact Report for the Port of Los Angeles Channel Deepening Project.
+The following evaluation is provided-prepared in accordance with Section 404(b)(1) of the Federal Water Pollution Control Act Amendments of 1972 (Public Law 92-500) as amended by the Clean Water Act of 1977 (Public Law 95-217) and pursuant to USEPA's Ocean Dumping Criteria at 40 C.F.R Parts 227 and 228.
+The intent of this document is to state and evaluate information regarding the effects of the discharge of dredged or fill material into waters of the United States and ocean waters.
+As a result, this analysis is not meant to stand-alone and relies heavily upon information provided in the Draft Supplemental Environmental Impact Statement/Environmental Impact Report for the Port of Los Angeles Channel Deepening Project.
 The Proposed Action is to complete the Channel Deepening Project to the depth of -53 feet MLLW.